 Blue combines physical elements (primwork) with a particle show that, at least to me, brings back memories of Nino Vichan’s exquisite “When the Mind’s Eye Listens” that I had covered last year.
 Blue creates a dream-like mini-universe, with you standing above a lavender-coloured ocean that flows into a central vortex, above which you stand when you teleport to the installation.
 The black sky above is lined with golden armillary spheres of electrons, each one orbited by numerous particles.

 Underneath you, there is a spiral of golden prims, flickering with pieces of a mask.
-Perhaps, as Inara says, they represent the masks we wear in SL and even in RL – and I wonder if the fragmentation of the mask symbolises our attempt to only show others parts of the masks we wear in order to further our interests and protect ourselves.
+Perhaps, as Inara said, they represent the masks we wear in SL and even in RL – and I wonder if the fragmentation of the mask symbolises our attempt to only show others parts of the masks we wear in order to further our interests and protect ourselves.
 Around the spiral, there are four rectangular shafts (the “shafts of memory”) and four masks.
 Each mask is surrounded by swirling, almost fiery particles.
 These elements of the installation are interactive; you only need to click on them to sit.

 Once you do, you find yourself either placed behind the masks (Blue’s reference to the identity theme) or at the mouth of the shafts, being sucked into a tunnel of memory towards old photographs at the other end.
 Adding to the atmosphere is a looping song encouraging the visitor to wear that face he wears “when no one is watching.”